heydido/MLProjectTemplate/README.md

 |── reports                             <- reports generated in the project life-cycle
 |	|__ figures
 |
-|── scripts                             <- shell scripts to invoke operations from the command line. e.g. run all tests
+|── scripts                             <- shell scripts to invoke operations from the command line
 |── src
 |    |__ ProjectName
 |        |── __init__.py